mcamp/VizRob/_docs/overview.md

 The frequency visualization represents the number of times a state is executed using a white-to-black fading.
 A state is colored black if has many executions and it is colored light-gray with very few executions.

+Did you notice the black states are the same from the coverage visualization?

 ![Frequency]({{ "/img/vizrob/frequency.png" | absolute_url }} "Frequency")